Although unintentional, there are ways you could be making your home a beacon for burglars.

 - Could your rubbish give criminals a clue?

-1. Not having any visible security in placeAccording to police estimates, homes with basic security measures, are five times more likely to experience a break-in.
+1. Not having any visible security in placeAccording to police estimates, homes without basic security measures, are five times more likely to experience a break-in.

 'Installing a home security alarm and CCTV systems is an excellent deterrent for potential intruders,' says Richard Jenkins, chief executive of the National Security Inspectorate (@NSI_Approved), a certification body for the security and fire protection industries.